tsvika58/mcp-notion-stack/README.md

 # MCP Notion Stack

-A consolidated Docker-based stack that combines the official Notion MCP server with a custom Notion Router for ChatGPT Actions integration.
+A production-grade, enterprise-level MCP (Model Context Protocol) Notion Stack that serves as a bridge between ChatGPT Actions and Notion's API.
+This system provides intelligent dual-MCP routing, comprehensive monitoring, and a clean development environment.

-## Architecture
+## 🏗️ Architecture Overview

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐